your-quantguy/nado-python-sdk/docs/source/user-reference.rst

 .. note::

-    See :mod:`vertex_protocol.client.apis.SpotAPI` to explore all available operations.
+    See :mod:`nado_protocol.client.apis.SpotAPI` to explore all available operations.

 Perp API
 --------
 The Perp API for actions and queries specific to Perps.
 Here, you can explore:

-- `Retrieves the latest index and mark price for a specific perp product <https://vertex-protocol.gitbook.io/docs/developer-resources/api/indexer-api/perp-prices>`_:
+- `Retrieves the latest index and mark price for a specific perp product <TODO>`_:

 .. code-block:: python